Evaluation access for regulated & quality-critical systems

 • Data integrity controlsMessage-level verification

-• GAMP alignmentTopic-level permissions across validation phases
+• GAMP-aware controlsTopic-level permissions across lifecycle phases

 GAMP 5Risk-based validation

-21 CFR Part 11Electronic records
+21 CFR Part 11Electronic-record context

-Data integrityALCOA+ principles
+Data integrityALCOA+ concepts

 From a live value to reviewable deviation